muchokwon/clova-client-developer-guide/en-KR/Develop/References/CIC_API.md

 GET /v1/directives
 ```

 The foremost task of a client is establishing a downchannel with CIC.
 A downchannel is used to send cloud-initiated directives to the client when conditions are met or when needs arise.
-For more information on establishing a downchannel, see [Connecting with CIC](/Develop/Guides/Interact_with_CIC.md#CreateConnection).
+For more information on establishing a downchannel, see [Creating connection](/Develop/Guides/Interact_with_CIC.md#CreateConnection).

 <div class="note">
   <p><strong>Note!</strong></p>